Cheescake15/SOC-Analyst-Handbook/README.md

 ## Author

-Created by Lea Varga as a cybersecurity learning and portfolio project.
+Created by Cheescake15 as a cybersecurity learning and portfolio project.